 We're committed to ensuring that its contractors adhere to the highest standards of ethics.

 The nature of global supply chains for goods and services is increasingly complex.
 Modern slavery can be found anywhere in the supply chain, but it tends to be much worse further down the value chain, where there is little visibility and where the poorest and most vulnerable work.
 In order to help eradicate modern slavery, the government has provided statutory guidance on transparency in supply chains for those organisations with an annual turnover of £36 million or more.

 Human rights due diligence is also a key concept in the UN Guiding Principles’ on Business and Human Rights (UNGPs).
 The government has set out a clear expectation in the National Action Plan on implementing the UN Guiding Principles on Business and Human Rights.
 UK organisations should respect internationally recognised human rights wherever they operate and treat the risk of causing or contributing to gross human rights abuses as a legal compliance issue.

 As part of our initiatives to identify and mitigate risk, we undertake due diligence when considering taking on new suppliers or contractors.

 We operate to our procurement strategy 2021 to 2026 and has an annual strategy delivery plan (2021 to 2022).
 The strategy is part of our procurement function ensuring that it is able to support the Council Plan, the Enterprising Council Programme all legislative requirements such as the Public Services (Social Value) Act 2012.

-All forms of supplier selection questionnaire used within county procurement (Government guidance procurement and policy note 8/16) include the assessment of supplier awareness and implementation of the Modern Slavery Act 2015, see below.
+All forms of supplier selection questionnaire used within county procurement (government guidance procurement and policy note 8/16) include the assessment of supplier awareness and implementation of the Modern Slavery Act 2015.